hxwang/Careercup150/file/ood.md

 - 8.5 Design the data structures for an online book reader system. [[Solution]](../code/8.5.java)

 - 8.6 Implement a jigsaw puzzle.
 Design the data structures and explain an algorithm to solve the puzzle.
 You can assume that you have a fitsWith method which when passed two puzzle pieces, return true if the two pieces belong together. [[Solution]](../code/8.6.java)

+- 8.7 Explain how you would design a chat server.
+In particular, provide details about the various backend components, classes, and methods.
+What would be th harest problem to solve?